localhostinglabs/Optimum-Labs-/README.md

 Our vision can be summed up as; to modernise the way we spend money on a retail level, and reward users in the form of digital ownership(NFTs).

 # XPRL
 We chose XRPL due to its native advantages over other similar blockchains.
-Fast settlement time, low fees, regulatory clarity, native tokens such as RLUSD and XRP are viewed as strategic advantages for utilising them in cross-border payments.
+Fast settlement time, low fees, regulatory alignment, native tokens such as RLUSD and XRP are viewed as strategic advantages for utilising them in cross-border payments.

 **1. XRP:** XRP's Deep liquidity allows for pathfinding and autobridging to efficiently settle transactions between tokens.
 It can also work as the single medium of exchange that can be held or off-ramped easily.